ScrappyCocco/7DOS-Plugin/README.md

 ```

 ## Development team
 We are Computer Science students at [University of Padua](https://www.unipd.it/).
-The plugin have been developed for Software Engineering
+The plugin has been developed for Software Engineering course.
-course.

 7DOS is composed of seven members: